DavidMaliglowka/DavidMaliglowka.github.io/_projects/self-hosting.md

 ---
 title: Self Hosting
+description: My journey into self-hosting applications using Linux VPS and Coolify as an open-source alternative to platforms like Vercel and Netlify.
-description: My journey into self-hosting services and applications
+projects-page-description: My journey into self-hosting services and applications.
 status: Active
 technologies:
   - Linux